by Sasha Alyson

 What’s that about?
 The people running the show have many reasons keep the focus on getting girls into school, rather than on whether children are learning.

-First, they’ve spent a quarter-century training donors in a Pavlovian groupthink: Girls are short-changed.
+First, they’ve spent a quarter-century training donors in a Pavlovian groupthink: Girls are victims.
 Girls’ education is the key to development.
 And Africans won’t do it unless we make them.
 You’ve got to give us money to fix it!
 Calling for “girls’ education” brings in the dollars; it would be suicidal to change it.

 Second, the aid business is largely run by women, and it’s safe to assume that virtually every one of them has faced gender discrimination.
 But that doesn’t justify what we have now: A monoculture in which anyone who suggested that perhaps boys should not be disadvantaged would be thrown out of the club.